Articles on: GDPR

 Amazon Web Services (AWS)

-AWS is used to host the website and provide a serverless experience.
-It also stores media files and the main database.
-The data center for this service is located in Ireland.
+AWS is used to host the website, provide a serverless experience, and store media files and the main database.

 MongoDB Atlas